 The nutrients in spinach can be helpful in the below-mentioned ways:

-1. Vitamins: Spinach, a rich source of vitamins A and C micronutrients, may help strengthen the immune system (6).
+- Vitamins: Spinach, a rich source of vitamins A and C micronutrients, may help strengthen the immune system (6).
 Spinach can help you meet the daily requirement of vitamin A, which is required for your health as well as fetal development (7).Consuming spinach during pregnancy adds to your daily intake of vitamin B, which is essential for the development of the baby’s nervous system (8).
 Adequate intake of prenatal vitamins may also help prevent several birth defects.
 In addition, the doctor may recommend prenatal vitamins to ensure optimal nutrient absorption.
+Spinach is also high in antioxidants, which can help strengthen the immune system of pregnant women and help fight infections.

 How Much Spinach Should You Have During Pregnancy?

-The Central District Health Department, Idaho, recommends one serving of spinach (half-a-cup) a day for pregnant women (9).
+The American Pregnancy Association recommends two to three servings of leafy green vegetables such as spinach a day for pregnant women.
+Each serving size is approximately one cup (9).
 Excess consumption of spinach might lead to some adverse effects.

 Possible Side Effects Of Eating Spinach During Pregnancy